cloudflare/cloudflare-docs/content/workers/runtime-apis/request.md

 *   `cacheEverything` {{<type>}}boolean{{</type>}} {{<prop-meta>}}optional{{</prop-meta>}}

-    *   This option identifies all file extensions/URLs eligible for caching, nevertheless caching behavior is still dependent of the origin.
+    *    Treats all content as static and caches all [file types](/cache/about/default-cache-behavior#default-cached-file-extensions) beyond the Cloudflare default cached content.
+Respects cache headers from the origin web server.
 This is equivalent to setting the Page Rule [**Cache Level** (to **Cache Everything**)](https://support.cloudflare.com/hc/en-us/articles/200172266).
 Defaults to `false`.
         This option applies to `GET` and `HEAD` request methods only.

 *   `cacheKey` {{<type>}}string{{</type>}} {{<prop-meta>}}optional{{</prop-meta>}}